sandcomputas/ide_workshop_guide/content/chapters/01_intro.md

 - Rider - .NET
 - ... and many more

-# What we will cover
+## What we will cover

 - IDE refactoring tools
 - Debugger
   - Why use a debugger?
+  - General tools
   - Breakpoints
   - Conditional breakpoints
   - Step over / step-into